VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 * public parks and gardens.

 Private gardens were not included in this measure, minimising correlation between our chosen explanatory variables.

+Additionally, we conducted an analysis into the number of police fines issued for breaching of lockdown measures in the twelve Basic Command Units (BCUs) across London.
+We aimed to investigate whether a lack of green space was a driver in restriction resistance and therefore increased risk of COVID-19 spread.
+A GAM was used with the number of fines per million people as the dependent variable, and the number of homes with good access to nature as the explanatory variable.
 </p>

 ## Results